 Then came another problem… what do we do next?
 I looked at Google Maps and suggested we drive across Lake Pontchartrain.
 Tessa agreed but only if we stopped for a Wendy’s Frosty and so we turned around and set our eyes on the 630 square mile brackish estuary a few miles away.

 Lake Pontchartrain Causeway

-Lake Pontchartrain is roughly oval-shaped and averages 12-14 feet deep but there are deeper sections which are dredged for ships.
+Lake Pontchartrain is roughly oval-shaped and averages 12-14 feet deep but there are deeper sections that are dredged for ships.
 The max length is 40 miles and the max width is 24 miles.
-It’s a fucking big lake.
+It’s a very big lake.